MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/Contact.md

 ---
-title: Contact in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: Contact in Cloud for Sustainability Shared Data Model - Common Data Model | Microsoft Docs
 description: Person with whom a business unit has a relationship, such as customer, supplier, and colleague.
 author: cdm-publisher
 ms.service: common-data-model